 Since 1999, Mandalay Bay Resort and Casino has become popular due to being one of the hippest night spots.
 Numerous concerts are held here.
 When the sun is out, one can savor the enigma of its rich heritage for it has a unique coin museum.
 A walk-through aquarium is also another delightful spot.
 The American Zoo and Aquarium Association recently accredited the Mandalay Bay Shark Reef.
 This is really one of the educational and nice Las Vegas attractions.
 The Amazon predators and the piranha exhibits are some really exciting Las Vegas attractions at the Mandalay Bay Shark Reef.
 The shark reef itself is actually disguised as a sunken treasure ship.
 This is a real jewel of a destination.

-The water show in front of the Bellagio; St. Mark’s Place and the canals within the Venetian; the Eiffel Tower replica at Paris Las Vegas; the lion habitat at MGM Grand; nightly volcano eruptions at the Mirage; the Luxor pyramid; the Roman streetscape at the Forum Shops in Caesars Palace; the Mardi Gras-style Show in the Sky at Rio’s Masquerade Village; the view from the observation deck at the Stratosphere Tower; the Fremont Street Experience.
+There is much more to see and experience on your trip to Las Vegas.
+The Eiffel Tower replica at Paris Las Vegas; nightly volcano eruptions at the Mirage; the Luxor pyramid; the Roman streetscape at the Forum Shops in Caesars Palace; the Mardi Gras-style Show in the Sky at Rio’s Masquerade Village; the view from the observation deck at the Stratosphere Tower; the Fremont Street Experience.
 This is Las Vegas!